coot/cmdalias_vim/README.md

 ===========

 Note: the interface has changed slightly: buflocal aliases added.
-To redefine default range add it to the cmd rather than alias (this is more logical).
+To redefine default range add it to the cmd rather than to the alias (this seems to be more intuitive).

 This plugin implements aliases for command names, wihtout vim restriction: